 To avoid scratching or damaging the implants, these should be handled with the utmost care by qualified personnel and in an environment where conditions of hygiene are controlled.
-The implants should be kept in their undamaged packages
+The implants should be kept in their undamaged packages until needed for use.

-Do not use implants from opened packages, that are damaged, or that are beyond their expiration date
+Do not use implants from opened packages, that are damaged, or that are beyond their expiration date.